-Place of safety is only an option for younger children; presently older children can continue to be held in police custody whilst younger children:
+Place of safety is only an option for younger children; presently, although this will change, older children can continue to be held in police custody whilst younger children:

-"must be kept in a place of safety (as defined in the Children's Hearing (Scotland) Act 2011 s.202 (1)) until taken before the court.
+"... must be kept in a place of safety (as defined in the Children's Hearing (Scotland) Act 2011 s.202 (1)) until taken before the court.
 The place of safety must not be a police station unless an Inspector or above certifies that keeping the child in a place of safety other than a police station would be: (a) Impracticable, (b) Unsafe, or (c) Inadvisable due to the person's state of health (physical and mental)."

-(Police Scotland, 2019).
+(Police Scotland, 2019)

-A Child Detention Certificate will be needed if the decision has been taken to detain a 'younger child' in a police station.
-This must be endorsed by someone at Inspector level or above.
+A Child Detention Certificate is required if a decision has been taken to detain a 'younger child' in a police station.
+This must be endorsed by someone holding the rank of Inspector or of greater seniority.
 When the decision is taken to hold a child in custody for court the local authority must be notified of the circumstances relating to the detention.

-Whilst a place of safety should consider all the options (including an undertaking), it is likely that in most cases a secure care placement will be sought under s.22 of the Criminal Justice (Scotland) Act 2016.
-Police may have assessed that it is necessary for the child to remain in a locked environment, and that secure care is unquestionably preferable to a police custody suite.
-However, this is only permitted under Regulation 12 of the Secure Care Accommodation (Scotland) Regulations 2013 if the requirements under regulation 11(3) and (b) are met; the child can only be held there if the CSWO and head of centre consider this necessary (Nolan, 2019).
-If there is no appropriate alternative, the Children (Scotland) Act 1995 s.25 (referenced above) is required for older children to be able to access secure care.
-This would trigger the appropriate review procedures and can only happen if the child agrees.
+Whilst a place of safety should consider all options - including use of a police undertaking - it is likely that in most cases a secure care placement will be sought under s.22 of the Criminal Justice (Scotland) Act 2016.
+Police may have assessed that it is necessary for the child to remain in a locked environment, with secure care being unquestionably preferable to a police custody suite.
+However, this is only permitted under Regulation 12 of the Secure Care Accommodation (Scotland) Regulations 2013 if the requirements under Regulation 11(3) (a) and (b) are met; the child can only be held there if the CSWO and head of centre consider this necessary (Nolan, 2019a, 2019b).
+If there is no appropriate alternative practitioners could consider use of measures associated with s.25 of the Children (Scotland) Act 1995 s.25 (referenced above), with this potentially creating a route into secure care.
+This would then trigger the relevant review procedures.

 When attempts to implement alternative measures have not been successful, this work can be capitalised on in several ways, to reduce the amount of time in which a child is deprived of their liberty either through court or CHS.
-If a child has been deprived of their liberty in police custody or released on an undertaking or place of safety it would be prudent to be proactive in initiating discussion with SCRA and the PF for singly or jointly reported cases, as per the Lord Advocates Guidelines (COPFS, 2021).
-This proactive discussion should be used as an opportunity to share what resources, supports and interventions are available should the case be held by the Children's Reporter (rather than prosecuted at court) or considered for diversion from prosecution.
-Where alternative routes to divert from court are not deemed appropriate this early communication and action can enable robust alternative measures to be refined for presentation to court (if needed) to support use of bail supervision, with electronic monitoring, if necessary, especially where the PF has opposed bail.
+If a child has been deprived of their liberty in police custody, or released on an undertaking or place of safety, it would be prudent to be proactive in initiating discussion with SCRA and the PF for singly or jointly reported cases, as per the Lord Advocates Guidelines (COPFS, 2021).
+This proactive discussion should be used as an opportunity to share what resources, supports and interventions are available should the case be held by the Children's Reporter (rather than prosecuted at court) or considered for Diversion from Prosecution (see Section 11).
+Where alternative routes to divert from court are not deemed appropriate, this early communication and action can enable robust alternative measures to be refined prior to being presented to court.
+It can also aid in the consideration of bail supervision, including electronic monitoring if necessary.
+This is particularly relevant when bail is opposed by the PF.